FeatureBaseDB/www/content/blog/writing-a-client-library.md

 #### Creating a Makefile

 It's convenient to be able to use the same commands to execute tasks for all client libraries.
-All official Pilosa client library projects use a `Makefile` (Or its Windows equivalent `make.cmd`) which has the same targets to accomplish the same task.
+All official Pilosa client library projects use a `Makefile` (or its Windows equivalent `make.cmd`) which has the same targets to accomplish the same task.

 We are going to create a trivial `Makefile` for our client library with the following targets: